 Snacks for the Inner Child

-No joke.
-Crack that bag, and don’t be surprised when four of your amigos show up at the door with their sleeping rolls, a mule, and a map of the Rio Grande’s lower canyons.
+Crack that bag, and don’t be surprised when four of your amigos show up with sleeping rolls, a mule, and a map of the Rio Grande’s lower canyons.

 The Haworth Collection is a select group of high-end, Italian furniture designs that span 100 years of design innovation.
-Each piece has a high level of material quality, craftsmanship, and design sophistication.
-The same had to be true of accompanying marketing materials.
+Each piece has a high level of material quality, craftsmanship, and design sophistication, so the same had to be true of accompanying marketing materials.

-Other materials included sell sheets, a $100/per unit swatch box for interior designer use, and various promotional materials.
+Other materials included a $100/per unit swatch box for interior designers, spec sheets and sell sheets, and various promotional materials.

-The minimal poster was established first and elements of the design were carried through the other pieces.
-Campaign items included a large in-store display, a small poster for employee participation, a shoe dangler, a perforated game card with unique numbers, unique landing pages for customers and employees, and a :30 spot concept.
+Campaign items included a large in-store display, a small poster for employee participation, perforated gamecards with unique registration numbers, a shoe dangler, a :30 TV spot concept, and landing pages for customers and employees.

 This 800+ page Drupal site was designed in collaboration with Behavior Design and the marketing team at Michigan Ross.
 The process took nearly two years and involved 100+ stakeholders to assemble and review content, provide information and feedback, and determine governance.

 My role in the process was lead designer, although this was truly a team design effort.
 I helped to establish the look/feel; plan the type, form, module, and navigation strategies; and helped populate many pages during the initial design phase before launch.

 In the years following launch, the team and I have worked to refine design elements, add modules as needed, and ultimately prepare for the next evolution of design.

 Cargo Heavy Duty